NaruZosa/jncep_webui/readme.md

 Once the epub or zip has been generated, this will be served to the user.
 The process of generating and sending the epub usually takes a few seconds.

 #### As a web API
-Following the same rules as `As an application` above, it is possible to use `jncep_webui` as a web API by sending a GET request to ip-address:5000/epub on the host machine, with the following request headers:
+Following the same rules as `As an application` above, it is possible to use `jncep_webui` as a web API by sending either a GET or POST request to ip-address:5000/epub on the host machine, with the following request headers:

 | Name             | Required | Description                                     |
 |------------------|----------|-------------------------------------------------|